jlangch/venice/doc/readme/concurrency.md

-This example is an implementation of the send-a-message-around-a-ring test.
+The following example is an implementation of a message relay.
 A chain of n agents is created, then a sequence of m actions are dispatched to the head of the chain and relayed through it:

 *Note: The example has been taken from the Clojure Agent demo and uses a synchronous queue*